-The DAME is to examine personally each applicant presenting for examination, and record the results in the medical assessment report.
+The DAME must examine personally each applicant presenting for examination and record the results in the medical assessment report.
 Where the DAME obtains assistance from another staff member (nurse, other health professional) for performance of part of the examination, the DAME remains responsible and accountable for the conduct of the entire examination.

 The DAME is to perform or arrange for any investigations or specialist assessments that are necessary for the examiner to be satisfied that the applicant meets the medical standard for the Class of medical certificate sought.
 Notification of tests and reports which have been arranged should be included in the appropriate question at the end of the medical application

 The application form contains an important declaration concerning the accuracy and completeness of the information provided by the applicant.
 It also includes consent for the release of medical information.
 It is essential that the applicant has the opportunity to read and understand this before acknowledging acceptance during the application process.
 It is recommended that DAME's allow an applicant to read this consent before their appointment.
 It is also available to applicants when they complete the questionnaire.